Domiii/dbux/README.md

 ## Context

 * A `static context` can be a `function` declaration or a `Program` (`Program` is Babel's word for "JavaScript file").
-A `context` (sometimes also called `executionContext`) is any execution of such function or Program.
+* A `context` (sometimes also called `executionContext`) is any execution of such function or Program.
-* In many ways, a `context` can also be considered a "stack frame" (or `frame` in short).
+* In many ways, a `context` can also be considered a "stack frame", but it is not quite the same.
-   * (That idea only came to us later, and that is why we are not currently using this terminology.)
+* On file contexts:
-* JavaScript implementation note: While functions can be executed many times, JavaScript files usually only execute once, that is the first time they are `require`'d or `import`'ed.
-After that first time, their `exports` are cached, and returned to any following caller of `require` or `import`.
-That is why you will only see a single trace in the file scope, even if you require them many times.
+  * While functions can be executed many times, JavaScript files usually only execute once, that is the first time they are `require`'d or `import`'ed.
+  * After that first time, their `exports` are cached, and returned to any following caller of `require` or `import`.
+  * That is why you will only see a single trace in the file scope, even if you require them many times.
-* TODO: explain how this works for `async function`s
+* TODO: explain virtual and async contexts

-## Run
+## Call Graph Root (CGR)

-A "run" is an invocation of code from outside our visible (recorded) runtime.
+A "call graph root" is an invocation of code from outside our visible (recorded) runtime.
 Examples include:

+* Your application's entry point.
-* Execution of a JavaScript file (often called by `node` or by the webpack bundle (which in turn is called by the underlying JS runtime environment)).
+* Execution of a JavaScript file, often called by `node` or by the webpack bundle (which in turn is called by the underlying JS runtime environment).
-* Browser executing JavaScript of a &lt;script> tag
+* Browser executing a &lt;script> tag.
-* Execution of a callback supplied to `setTimeout`, `setInterval`, `setIntermediate`, `Process.nextTick` and even `Promise.then`.
-These callbacks are (usually) scheduled and then, at a later point in time, executed by the underlying JS runtime environment.
+* Execution of a callback supplied to `setTimeout`, `setInterval`, `setIntermediate`, `Process.nextTick`, `Promise.then` etc. These callbacks are scheduled and then, at a later point in time, executed by the underlying JS runtime environment.
-* DOM event handler callbacks
+* DOM or OS event handler callbacks.
-* and probably more...
+* and more...

-The set of all runs comprise the "root nodes" of our Call Graph.
+The nodes of the async call graph only comprises these call graph roots.

 ## Call Graph